Healthcare Investing

 Numbers may not sum due to rounding.

-As of December 31, 2000; December 31, 2011; and September 30, 2023
+As of December 31, 2000; December 31, 2011; and August 31, 2023

 Source: MSCI and AllianceBernstein (AB)

 Diagnostics and Life Sciences Tools and Services—These areas are just as important for medical processes as treatment.
 Advanced testing and imaging can help medical professionals detect disease at much earlier stages, improving the efficacy of treatment and chances of recovery.
-And the power of sequencing the human genome will unlock additional potential new drugs and help identify disease earlier.
+And the power of sequencing the human genome will unlock additional potential new drugs and help identify diseases earlier.

 Technology and Artificial lntelligence (AI)—Compared to other sectors, healthcare has been a laggard in our high-tech society.
 But things are changing.
 Companies that can successfully adopt new technology may be able to dramatically change the way care is provided and delivered—and can be found in different parts of the sector.

 Equipment and Supplies—From global drugmakers to your family doctor, the equipment and tools used to deliver healthcare products and services are constantly changing.
 Innovative equipment used in lifesaving procedures can improve outcomes for patients.
-Consider Edwards Lifesciences, which manufactures a transcatheter aortic valve replacement (TAVR) that helps solve a major heart ailment with a minimally invasive procedure.
-The global market for TAVR equipment is poised to grow from $7 billion in 2024 to $10 billion in 2028, according to company reports.

 For surgeons, a technological revolution is rapidly unfolding.
 Today, an increasing number of procedures are using robotic tools that allow surgeons to access hard-to-reach spots inside the body with high-precision, minimally invasive incisions, fewer complications and faster recovery times.
 Intuitive Surgical of the US manufactures a robotic surgery system that is popular in US operating rooms and is gaining momentum outside the US, with significant growth opportunity in Europe, Japan and China, in our view.